-- (2) The accredited person may apply to the chief executive for a replacement accreditation document. - (3) An application under this section, other than an exempt application, must be- - (a) made in the approved form; and - (b) accompanied by the prescribed fee. - (4) After receiving the application, the chief executive must give the accredited person a replacement accreditation document if the chief executive is satisfied- - (a) the information on the accreditation document is incorrect; or - (b) the accreditation document has been damaged, lost or stolen. - (5) The chief executive may waive payment of the fee mentioned in subsection (3)(b) if the chief executive is satisfied- - (a) the replaced accreditation document was a smartcard accreditation document and the accredited person did not receive the document because it was lost or stolen; or - (b) the replaced accreditation document was lost or damaged because of a natural disaster. - (6) In this section-
+(2) The accredited person may apply to the chief executive for a replacement accreditation document.

+- (3) An application under this section, other than an exempt application, must be accompanied by the prescribed fee. - (4) After receiving the application, the chief executive must, subject to section 147D(4) and (5), give the accredited person a replacement accreditation document if the chief executive is satisfied- - (a) the information on the accreditation document is incorrect; or - (b) the accreditation document has been damaged, lost or stolen. - (5) The chief executive may waive payment of the fee mentioned in subsection (3)(b) if the chief executive is satisfied- - (a) the replaced accreditation document was a smartcard accreditation document and the accredited person did not receive the document because it was lost or stolen; or - (b) the replaced accreditation document was lost or damaged because of a natural disaster. - (6) In this section-